 Short‑term rental rules 2025 – the new playbook

-Thinking of funding the tapas and sherry consumption via letting out your home for part of the year?
+Thinking of funding your tapas and sherry consumption via letting out your Spanish home for part of the year?
 Spain’s short-term rental rules are changing.
 Here’s what you need to know:

 National Register – operational since Jan 2025; it’s now compulsory since 1 July 2025 for any property advertised on online platforms that facilitate booking/payment to be registered.